NichoSeb2/PolliottiParnell_5_04062021/README.md

   - Rename the `mail.yml.example` file into `mail.yml`
   - Edit both file as you need
   - The site environment can be changed in the `config.yml`, setting it to **dev** will enable explicit messages on 500 error
+- Make sure that the user running the web server has write permission to the upload directory
+- Make sure that you allow the override in the webs server configuration ( `AllowOverride All` )
 - Go to the site URL, you will be prompted to set up the main admin account, when completed, the site installation is finished